 Yes, we do.

 They started out pretty well.
 Existing customers seem to like them, and the fact that their cheapest plan compares favorably to most other companies’ upper-tier ones looks promising.

-We also like their solid uptime and fast speed results that make Namecheap a reliable host.
+We also like their fast-speed results that make Namecheap a reliable host.

 However, we wish that they would have more data centers to choose from and the uptime is a bit too unstable for us.

 Overall, Namecheap is definitely a good host, but there are some better options available.